PhD Student Community

-The Boston University Photonics Center launched a new Graduate Student Program for doctoral students this year, the Photonics Research Training (PRT) program.
-PRTs are a community of doctoral students from a wide range of departments who use Photonics in their research, including areas of Biophotonics; Lasers, Nonlinear Optics, and Quantum Photonics; Nanophotonics; Neurophotonics; and Photonics Materials and Devices.
-PRTs are part of an innovative and close-knit community working alongside world-renowned faculty in advanced facilities and faculty laboratories to develop pioneering, photonics and optics-based solutions at a leading international hub for research and education.
-In the course of their study and research, PRTs participate in extensive learning and networking events, furthering their education and preparing them for exciting post-graduate careers in industry, research, and academia.
+The Boston University Photonics Center has a vibrant and engaged community of PhD students.
+Photonics Center PhD students are a community of doctoral students from a wide range of departments who use Photonics in their research, including areas of Biophotonics; Lasers, Nonlinear Optics, and Quantum Photonics; Nanophotonics; Neurophotonics; and Photonics Materials and Devices.
+Photonics Center PhD students are part of an innovative and close-knit community working alongside world-renowned faculty in advanced facilities and faculty laboratories to develop pioneering, photonics and optics-based solutions at a leading international hub for research and education.
+In the course of their study and research, our PhD students participate in extensive learning and networking events, furthering their education and preparing them for exciting post-graduate careers in industry, research, and academia.

 Please note: Application deadlines may vary by department.